Fast Unbiased Sampling of Networks with Given Expected Degrees and Strengths: Methods

 \subsection{Sampling algorithm for weighted configuration model}

-For weighted networks, the maximum entropy provides the Undirected Enhanced Configuration Model (UECM) that preserves the degree sequence, along with the sequence of node strengths (i.e., the sum of the weights of the edges pertaining to each node).
-Specifically, the probability that two nodes $(i,j)$ have an edge with weight $w_{ij}$ is given by
+For weighted networks, the principle of maximum entropy enables the Undirected Enhanced Configuration Model (UECM) to preserve the degree sequence along with the sequence of node strengths (i.e., the sum of the weights of the edges pertaining to each node).
+Specifically, the probability that two nodes $(i,j)$ have an edge with weight $w_{ij}$ is given by~\cite{mastrandrea2014enhanced,vallarano2021fast,parisi2020faster}